 With pointers, std::copy is not looked up by ADL because a pointer has no associated namespaces.

-With std::vector::iterators, std::copy is looked up by ADL because a pointer has no associated namespaces.
+With std::istream_iterators, std::copy is looked up by ADL.

-I agree this is inconsistent behavior between pointers and UDT iterators, but I believe that the problem is not that pointers don't trigger ADL, but that UDT iterators do trigger ADL; that is, ADL lets you get away with not qualifying std::copy - it would be consistent to require that a call to std::copy be qualified (copy is after all a general-purpose function template, and not merely a part of the interface of a specific iterator typ).
+I agree this is inconsistent behavior between pointers and UDT iterators, but I believe that the problem is not that pointers don't trigger ADL, but that UDT iterators do trigger ADL; that is, ADL lets you get away with not qualifying std::copy - it would be consistent to require that a call to std::copy be qualified (copy is after all a general-purpose function template, and not merely a part of the interface of a specific iterator type).